grafana/beyla/docs/sources/network/config.md

 attribute as a function of the source and destination IP addresses.
 If an IP does not match any address here, the attributes won't be set.
-If an IP matches multiple CIDR definitions, the flow will be decorated with the narrowest CIDR.
+If an IP matches multiple CIDR definitions, the flow is decorated with the narrowest CIDR.
 By this reason, you can safely add a 0.0.0.0/0 entry to group there all the traffic that does not match any of the other CIDRs.